 PHOTO GALLERY

-I was the guest speaker last spring at the Dale Baptist Association's annual Women's Retreat in Ozark, Alabama.
+I had the pleasure of speaking at the Dale Baptist Association's annual Women's Retreat in Ozark, Alabama.
 I'm being introduced here by Wilma Hart, Associational WMU Director.

-I got to visit James Whitcomb Riley's beautiful home in Indianapolis, Indiana, last fall.
+James Whitcomb Riley's beautiful home in Indianapolis, Indiana, is beautiful!

 Riley was in constant demand as a speaker and thousands of people showed up at his poetry readings.
 Imagine!